Living near a casino is no longer the only way to spend an hour or two playing some poker. Americans can scratch that poker itch with Global Poker.

-Launched in February 2017, Global Poker is an innovative online poker room licensed by Malta’s Gaming Authority.
-Global Poker is a social poker platform which uses a unique sweepstakes model to allow players to redeem their winnings as real cash prizes
+Launched in 2017, Global now offers those in American a chance to bet, bluff, and have some fun.
+The innovative online poker room is licensed by Malta’s Gaming Authority, and features a social poker platform which allows players to redeem their winnings as real cash prizes.

 How to sign up for Global Poker